doragonUni/Simetric-and-Asimetric-cryptography/README.md

 * `plaintext.txt`: A random latin-like sentence (thanks to `lorem` library)
 * `ciphered.txt`: The previous latin-like sentence, ciphered with a random Public RSA key.
 * `deciphered.txt`:  The previous ciphered text, deciphered with the correspondent Private RSA Key (This is to show you that my keys work!)
+* `public_key.pem`: Public Key that encrypted the message.

-Given the keys are lost, I guarantee that you will never be able to decipher the ciphered text!
+Given the private key is lost, I guarantee that you will never be able to decipher the ciphered text!